ishine/DualCodec/README.md

 ## News
 - 2025-01-22: I added training and finetuning instructions for DualCodec, version is v0.3.0.
-- 2025-01-16: Finished writing DualCodec inference codes, the version is v0.1.0.
+- 2025-01-16: Finished releasing DualCodec inference codes, the version is v0.1.0.
+Latest versions are synced to pypi.

 ## Available models
 <!-- - 12hz_v1: DualCodec model trained with 12Hz sampling rate.